stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 This means that a person with COVID-19 may infect between 1.5 and 3.5 people.

-Now lets consider the R0 model.
+Now lets consider the R0 model,

 	R0 = n / p